cormacj/rodos-disassembly/README.md

 This is a work in progress disassembly of RODOS v2.19.
 As of now this does compile to a binary exact copy of the official V2.19 rom.

+This is not relocatable as yet.
+Any code that causes a shift (eg adding a NOP after RSX definitions) causes the ROM to fail upload load.

 **Tools needed**

 linux: z80asm and z80dasm